AmirYalamov/currency-predict/README.md

 # currency-predict :money_with_wings::money_with_wings::money_with_wings:
 Simple machine learning code that predicts the future closing price of cryptocurrency.
-It feeds closing price data through an MLP model.
+It feeds closing price data to an MLP model.

 Built with NumPy and Keras.